Cardiac CT

 High-attenuation plaques (>130 HU) in coronary artery distribution; Agatston score calculated: 0 (none), 1-10 (minimal), 11-100 (mild), 101-400 (moderate), >400 (severe)

-Coronary Artery Stenosis on CT
+Coronary Artery Stenosis on CT: What It Shows, Cost & Prepar

 Coronary artery luminal narrowing on CT angiography.
 Stenosis graded: none (0%), mild (1-49%), moderate (50-69%), severe (70-99%), occluded (100%)